brdx88/Shopee-Payment-Matching/README.md

 ## About The Dataset
 The dataset was separated into two csv files: bank statement and checkout description.

 Bank Statement Dataset

 ![1](https://github.com/brdx88/Shopee-Payment-Matching/blob/main/images/1.png)

 Checkout Statement Dataset

 ![1](https://github.com/brdx88/Shopee-Payment-Matching/blob/main/images/2.png)

 ## 1) Removing Unwanted Characters first
+There are a lot of symbols and unwanted words.
+We should clean it first using regex.

 ```python
 bank['desc']        = bank['desc'].apply(lambda x: re.sub(r"[^a-zA-Z0-9]+", ' ', x))